XaberRebax/CSR-Car-Search/README.md

 # CSR-Racing-2
 Project feedback, bug reports and comments are welcomed over at our discord server: https://discord.gg/XVZbNan <br>

+To search for a car click on "Go to file" from the top menu abover the files and folders.

+Full credit and origional content provider update information below.
+I may update this search but it will not be for every spec.

 **Notes:**<br>
 **Important notice**
 1. Because the file is encrypted, some players are misled by the antivirus software when running the EXE file.
 Please add the file trust to open it normally.<br>